Eryngium maritimum

-Eryngium maritimum, the sea holly or sea eryngo, or sea eryngium, is a perennial species of flowering plant in the family Apiaceae and native to most European coastlines.
-It resembles a plume thistle in appearance on account of its burr-shaped flower.
-Despite its common name, it is not related to true holly, but is an umbellifer.
+Eryngium maritimum, also called the sea holly, sea eryngo, or sea eryngium, is a perennial species of flowering plant in the family Apiaceae and native to most European coastlines.
+It resembles a thistle in appearance because of its burr-shaped inflorescences.
+Despite its common name, it is not a true holly but an umbellifer.

 Etymology

 E. maritimum was formally described by Linnaeus in his Species Plantarum I: 233 (1753).
-The generic name Eryngium derives from Greek and may have developed from a description of the plant by Theophrastus (300 BC), who referred to it as “Eryngion”, meaning a spiny plant.
-Alternatively, the name may have derived from the Greek word “eruggarein”, meaning to eructate (belch), since the plant was used to treat various disorders such as trapped gases.
+The generic name Eryngium derives from Greek and may have developed from a description of the plant by Theophrastus (300 BC), who referred to it as "Eryngion", meaning a spiny plant.
+Alternatively, the name may have derived from the Greek word "eruggarein", meaning to eructate (belch), since the plant was used to treat various digestive disorders such as trapped gases.

-The specific epithet maritimum means “of the sea”.
+The specific epithet maritimum means "of the sea".